okjustin/database-demo/readme.md

 ### Conclusion

 Congratulations!
 You've created a simple PHP application that interacts with a PostgreSQL database.
 This application allows you to view users, their orders, and the products in those orders.

+For those who already have experience with databases and web development, you will rightly notice that this application does not follow best practices.
+The demonstration was written such that it could be understood as easily as possible.

+I encourage you to play around with your code.
+Change things, break things, and extend it with new functionality.
+The best way to learn is by doing.